zdravkov/kendo-docs/aspnet-mvc/asp-net-mvc-3.md

             <script src="<%: Url.Content("~/Scripts/kendo/kendo.timezones.min.js") %>"></script>
             <script src="<%: Url.Content("~/Scripts/kendo/kendo.aspnetmvc.min.js") %>"></script>

-#### Using Kendo UI CDN
+#### Using CDN

-To include the Kendo UI JavaScript and CSS files from CDN follow these steps.
+To include the Telerik UI for ASP.NET MVC JavaScript and CSS files from CDN follow these steps.
 Important!
-Dont’t forget to replace "kendo ui version" from the code snippets below with the current version of Kendo UI e.g. “2013.2.918”.
+Dont’t forget to replace "kendo ui version" from the code snippets below with the current version of the product, e.g. “2013.2.918”.

 1. Open the layout of the application.
 By default it is **Views/Shared/_Layout.cshtml** (or **Site.master** if using ASPX).
 2. Include **kendo.common.min.css** and **kendo.default.min.css**.
 Add a **link** tag within the **head** tag of the layout.